IntOGen plus - Release notes

 In this new release we have incorporated 48 new cohorts to the analysis (Figure 1) representing 4943 new samples (Table 1 and Table 2).

 Some previously included cohorts have increased the number of samples they contribute to the analysis.
 This is the case of cohorts sequenced by the Hartwig Medical Foundation (release downloaded on 21/10/2021) and ICGC (latest release from 2019 downloaded).
-After careful examination, we have excluded an ICGC cohort (LINC_JP_WGS_ICGC
+After careful examination, we have excluded an ICGC cohort (LINC_JP_WGS_ICGC) which was completely included within the HC_PCAWG cohort (now re-named PCAWG_WGS_LIVER_HCC) (Figure 1).

 New cohorts have been contributed by some already included data sources, such as TARGET, from which we obtained 2 new cohorts with Neuroblastoma (NB) and Osteosarcoma (OS) samples.